The index page for the 1954 French flap section of this website is here.

 [Ref. lmn1:] NEWSPAPER "LA LIBERTE DU MORBIHAN":

-The children spoke to their parents only yesterday morning about what they had seen Saturday in the sky.
+The children only told their parents yesterday morning about what they had seen in the sky on Saturday.

 [Ref. lae1:] NEWSPAPER "L'ALSACE":